 If you have a standard pass, you can upgrade to Preferente for any journey when you make your seat reservation.

-Don’t cut it too fine at major stations – particularly Madrid and Barcelona – where the security queues often mean you really do need to heed the official advice to be there at least 30 minutes before departure.
+Don’t cut it too fine at major stations – particularly Madrid and Barcelona – where the queues for security screening often mean you really do need to heed the official advice to be there at least 30 minutes before departure.

-Avoid travelling at peak times.
+Avoid travelling at peak times if you can.
 As well as early mornings and early evenings, trains often get busy from late afternoon on Fridays and Sundays, so don’t leave it until the last minute to make a reservation.

 What to read on the train